Fantom-Factory/afIoc/readme.md

 **Scopes** are responsible for creating and managing service instances.
 They build class instances and perform dependency injection.
 Scopes may also create child scopes.

 A **service** is a Fantom class whose instances are created and managed by IoC Scopes.
 Services are identified by a unique ID, typically the qualified class name.
 A service may also be referenced by its Type.
 Multiple services may share the same Type as long as their IDs are different.
-Services may solicit, and be instantiated with, a configuration list or map.
+Services may solicit, and be instantiated with, a configuration map or or map.

 A **dependency** is any object a service depends on.
 A dependency may or may not be a service.
 Dependencies are provided by [dependency providers](http://pods.fantomfactory.org/pods/afIoc/api/DependencyProvider).